 Dr. Smythies' research focus is human mucosal immunology, in particular the immunobiology of mucosal antigen presenting cells (macrophages and dendritic cells), and the host immunological response to parasite and bacterial pathogens.
 She focused originally on pulmonary immunology, helping to define the T cell cytokine regulation of the host response to Schistosoma mansoni.
 She then turned her investigative attention to the mucosal immune response to Helicobacter pylori.
-Using a mouse model of the infection that she developed, she has shown that H. pylori inflammation is Th1-mediated and with colleagues is exploring the protective T regulatory cell response of children versus adults to infection with H. pylori.
-Recent studies in her laboratory have focused on intestinal extracellular (stromal) immune matrix regulation of primary human mucosal macrophages and dendritic cells in mucosal infections and in IBD.
-In highly novel studies, she has shown that the lamina propria stroma (including intestinal fibroblasts) plays a critical role in monocyte differentiation into non-inflammatory, but powerfully bactericidal, intestinal macrophages and she has elucidated the defective signal transduction pathway(s) underlying the down-regulated inflammatory response of intestinal macrophages to bacterial antigens.
+Using a mouse model of the infection that she developed, she has shown that H. pylori inflammation is Th1-mediated and with colleagues is exploring the role of gastric microbiota in promoting the protective T regulatory cell response of children versus adults to infection with H. pylori.
+Recent studies in her laboratory have focused on gastrointestinal extracellular (stromal) immune matrix regulation of primary human mucosal effector cells in mucosal infections and in IBD.
+In highly novel studies, she has shown that the lamina propria stroma (including intestinal stromal cells) plays a critical role in monocyte differentiation into non-inflammatory, but powerfully bactericidal, intestinal macrophages and she has elucidated the defective signal transduction pathway(s) underlying the down-regulated inflammatory response of intestinal macrophages to bacterial antigens.
 New studies elucidate how the lamina propria stroma also conditions intestinal dendritic cell and mucosal T cell function.
-Dr Smythies was also the first to identify, isolate and characterize human gastric dendritic cells and to show that the microenvironment of the gastric mucosa conditions and regulates gastric dendritic cell responses to H. pylori infection which, in turn, drive responsive CD4 T cell proliferation and IFN- release against H. pylori.
+Dr. Smythies was the first to identify, isolate and characterize human gastric dendritic cells and to show that the microenvironment of the gastric mucosa conditions and regulates gastric dendritic cell responses to H. pylori infection which, in turn, drive responsive CD4 T cell proliferation and IFN-g release against H. pylori.